2025 European Athletics Indoor Championships – Women's 800 metres

-The women's 800 metres at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 7, 8 and 9 March 2025.
-This will be the 38th time the event is contested at the European Athletics Indoor Championships.
+The women's 800 metres at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 7, 8 and 9 March 2025.
+This was the 38th time the event was contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 Round 1 is scheduled for 7 March during the morning session.
 The semi-finals are scheduled for 8 March during the evening session.
 The final is scheduled for 9 March during the evening session.

 Background

 The women's 800 metres was contested 37 times before 2025, at every previous edition of the European Athletics Indoor Championships (1970–2023).
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Jolanda Čeplak is the world and European record holder with a time of 1:55.82, set at the 2002 championships.